-Submitted in partial fulfillment of the requirements for the degree of Master of Arts or Master of Science in the Department of (American Civilization, Anthropology, Chemistry, Classics, Cognitive and Linguistic Sciences, Comparative Literature, Computer Science, Earth, Environmental, and Planetary Sciences, Economics, Egyptology, English, French Studies, German Studies, Hispanic Studies, History, History of Art and Architecture, History of Mathematics, Italian Studies, Mathematics, Music, Philosophy, Physics, Political Science, Portuguese and Brazilian Studies, Psychology, Religious Studies, Slavic Languages, Sociology, OR Theater Studies) at Brown University.
+Submitted in partial fulfillment of the requirements for the degree of Master of Arts or Master of Science in the Department of (Africana Studies, American Studies, Anthropology, Chemistry, Classics, Cognitive, Linguistic, and Psychological Sciences, Comparative Literature, Computer Science, Earth, Environmental, and Planetary Sciences, Economics, Education, Egyptology and Assyriology, English, French Studies, German Studies, Hispanic Studies, History, History of Art and Architecture, Italian Studies, Mathematics, Modern Culture and Media, Music, Philosophy, Physics, Political Science, Portuguese and Brazilian Studies, Religious Studies, Slavic Studies, Sociology, OR Theater Arts and Performance Studies) at Brown University.

-degree of Master of Arts in the Program in (Development Studies, Environmental Studies, OR Old World Archaeology and Art) at Brown University.
+degree of Master of Arts in the Program in (Archaeology and the Ancient World, Development Studies OR Environmental Studies) at Brown University.

 degree of Master of Arts or Master of Medical Science or Master of Science in the Division of (Applied Mathematics OR Biology and Medicine) at Brown University.

 NOTE: Degrees are in the Division of Biology and Medicine and not in the departments within the division, e.g., Ecology and Evolutionary Biology.

-degree of Master of Fine Arts in the Program in Literary Arts at Brown University.
+degree of Master of Fine Arts in the Program in Literary Arts OR Theatre Arts at Brown University.

 degree of Master of Public Health in the School of Public Health at Brown University.

 degree of Master of Public Affairs or Master of Public Policy in the Program in Public Policy at Brown University.